 It won’t be exaggerated to say that these Ricotta Cupcakes are just amazing!
 They are fluffy and nicely sweet, covered by decadent tasty chocolate frosting.
 Learn how easy it is to prepare these heavenly little deserts!

 For a long time I was craving fluffy, moist cupcakes with delicious and satisfying frosting.
 And I got the perfect excuse to bake them: I had in the fridge a box of ricotta cheese approaching its expiration date.
 I love ricotta and I wouldn’t allow it to go bad, so I had to use it in some recipe.
-In addition I really wanted to try this Chocolate Frosting recipe that I found in the Hummingbird Bakery Cookbook and wanted to adapt it.
+In addition I really liked one Chocolate Frosting recipe that I found in the Hummingbird Bakery Cookbook and wanted to adapt it.

 I must have mentioned already about my cookbook obsession.
 This particular book was gifted to me by my better half for Valentine’s day, together with several others.
 It is really great: it contains really good recipes which everyone can make!
 So I adapted a Chocolate Frosting, changing a bit the original recipe for my needs.